Carlos Mendez

 Application Process

-If you require a visa to enter Guatemala, the application process must be completed in advance at your nearest Guatemalan embassy or consulate.
-It's recommended to start the process at least 3–4 weeks before your intended travel date.
+If you require a visa, the application must be completed at your nearest Guatemalan embassy.
+It's recommended to start the process at least 3–4 weeks before your travel date.

 1. Find Embassy

-Visit your nearest Guatemalan embassy or consulate website for specific requirements
+Visit your nearest Guatemalan embassy website for specific requirements

 2. Complete Form